 Europe's largest colocation provider at the time, Interxion provided Digital Realty with 53 data centers with a total capacity of 290MW in 13 metro areas across Europe.

-Digital Realty has kept the Interxion name in Europe and continues to develop new facilities and acquire smaller local players under the moniker.
+Digital Realty initially kept the Interxion name in Europe to develop new facilities and acquire smaller local players under the moniker, but has since retired the brand.

 While it didn’t make one large blow-out deal, Chinese steel company Jiangsu Shagang Group’s acquisition of data center firm Global Switch over a period of three years up to 2019 has been valued at around $8 billion.